 What we will be doing to ensure we prepare your child for Kindergarten:

-Environment walks around Gunnedah Community and even pass the schools.
+Environment walks around Gunnedah Community and even past the schools.

 Continue with school readiness experiences.